Demonstrating to admissions officers why you’re a good fit for the college

-When you apply to schools your senior year, you’ll likely write several supplemental essays for your applications in addition to your personal statement.
-Learn more about the personal statement here and supplemental essays here.
+When you apply to schools during your senior year, you’ll likely write several supplemental essays for your applications in addition to your personal statement.
 Supplemental essays are an opportunity for you to further demonstrate who you are and your interest in a particular school.
 One of the most common types of supplemental essays is the “Why This College?” prompt.
 This prompt seeks to get at the core reason(s) why you want to attend the given school to which you are applying.
-It wants to know what you admire about the school and how you see yourself fitting into its culture and academic environment.
-To answer it well, you must demonstrate how the school is a good fit for you (and how you are a good fit for the school) by drawing on specific details and examples.
-The key to answering this prompt is doing your research.
+College admissions officers want to know what you admire about the school and how you see yourself fitting into its culture and academic environment.
+To answer this prompt well, you must demonstrate how the school is a good fit for you (and how you are a good fit for the school) by drawing on specific details and examples.
+The key to answering this prompt and knowing what college admissions officers look for in an applicant is to do your research.

-These two example prompts are pretty open!
+These four example prompts are pretty open!
 You are free to talk about academic, social, professional, cultural, and/or personal reasons why you wish to attend the school.

 Other schools ask variations of the prompt that focus on a particular aspect of life at the college/university and why you want to experience it:

 “Describe the unique qualities that attract you to the specific undergraduate College or School (including preferred admission and dual degree programs) to which you are applying at the University of Michigan.
 How would that curriculum support your interests?” (minimum 100 words /maximum 550 words)